From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Experiments

 \subsection{Performance Comparison (RQ1)}

-We benchmarked \textbf{CrossDenoise} against state-of-the-art baselines across all datasets and backbone models, using their best reported configurations for a fair comparison.
+We benchmarked \textbf{EARD} against state-of-the-art baselines across all datasets and backbone models, using their best reported configurations for a fair comparison.

-As shown in Table~\ref{tab:overall_performance}, CrossDenoise consistently outperforms all baselines.
-Heuristic methods such as R-CE and T-CE yield unstable results and occasionally underperform the backbone, indicating that naïvely pruning high-loss samples can discard informative but challenging instances.
+As shown in Table~\ref{tab:overall_performance}, EARD consistently outperforms all baselines.
+Heuristic methods such as R-CE and T-CE yield unstable results and occasionally underperform the backbone, indicating that naively pruning high-loss samples can discard informative but challenging instances.
 More complex approaches like DeCA also underperform, suggesting that added architectural complexity does not guarantee improved denoising.
-In contrast, CrossDenoise achieves robust gains by leveraging entity-level attribution, with particularly strong improvements on larger datasets where performance gaps are more pronounced.
-Notably, even on CDAE, which is inherently robust to noise, CrossDenoise delivers significant improvements (e.g., +19.26\% and +20.57\% NDCG@50 on Yelp and Amazon-Book), demonstrating its complementarity to model-based robustness.
+In contrast, EARD achieves robust gains by leveraging entity-level attribution, with particularly strong improvements on larger datasets where performance gaps are more pronounced.
+Notably, even on CDAE, which is inherently robust to noise, EARD delivers significant improvements (e.g., +19.26\% and +20.57\% NDCG@50 on Yelp and Amazon-Book), demonstrating its complementarity to model-based robustness.

-Compared to UDT, CrossDenoise consistently achieves superior performance, especially on advanced models like NeuMF and CDAE.
+Compared to UDT, EARD generally achieves superior performance, especially on advanced models like NeuMF and CDAE.
 The only exception is GMF on Amazon-Book, where UDT slightly outperforms it.
-On NeuMF, CrossDenoise delivers an average NDCG@50 improvement of up to \textbf{27.01\%} on Yelp.
+On NeuMF, EARD delivers an average NDCG@50 improvement of up to \textbf{27.01\%} on Yelp.
 It also requires fewer hyperparameters (Ours: 2 vs. UDT: 4), making it more efficient to tune and better suited for practical deployment.
 These results highlight the advantage of entity-level modeling for denoising implicit feedback.